1986: Jeannie P. Baliles founded the Virginia Literacy Foundation

 1987: Virginia Literacy Initiative, a public/private partnership between the VLF and the State Adult Literacy Committee, is established.

 1989: First Lady Barbara Bush attended a Literacy Conference that celebrated the accomplishments of Virginia’s literacy programs and supporters through the newly formed Jeannie P. Baliles awards.
-These awards have totaled over $119,000 to date (2009).
+From 1989 to 2009, these awards totaled over $119,000.

-1990-1993: Level of state funding was maintained for adult literacy education through the efforts of the Virginia Literacy Initiative.
+1990-1993: Through the efforts of the Virginia Literacy Initiative, the level of state funding was maintained for adult literacy education.
 The partnership included technical assistance to literacy programs provided through the Literacy Training Office (now the Virginia Adult Learning Resource Center) and Virginia Commonwealth University.

 1991: The Foundation received a three-year Toyota Family Literacy Grant in which 120 families participated.
 Partners included Richmond Public Schools, the Richmond Public Library, and Richmond Department of Social Services.

 1992: The Virginia Literacy Initiative funded a two-year fellowship at the University of Virginia that investigated the effectiveness of instructional methodologies in adult literacy education.